 7.3 You undertake to monitor and supervise any and all third party activity on Your Client Website (including, but not limited to, the submission of material by users and the use of communication systems such as forums).
 Any third party activity that may fall within the provisions of sub-Clause 7.1 must be stopped or removed, as appropriate.

-7.4 You undertake to ensure that any and all personal information collected through Your Client Website is gathered, processed and held in accordance with the relevant provisions of the Data Protection Act 1998.
+7.4 You undertake to ensure that any and all personal information collected through Your Client Website is gathered, processed and held in accordance with the relevant provisions of the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”).

 7.5 You undertake to ensure that any and all e-commerce conducted through Your Client Website complies with all relevant laws in force at the relevant time including, but not limited to, the Distance Selling Regulations 2000 and the EU E-Commerce Directive 2000.